glennkroegel/pytorch-starlightcurves/notes.md

 - A Search for Analogs of KIC8462852 A Proof of Concept and First Candidates - https://iopscience.iop.org/article/10.3847/2041-8213/ab2e77
 - https://www.skyandtelescope.com/astronomy-news/are-there-more-stars-like-boyajians-star/
 - Lots of stellar properties we can input into models (e.g. https://exoplanetarchive.ipac.caltech.edu/cgi-bin/)
+- Keck observatory is optical and infrared and has detected the presence of a supermassive blackhole SagA* (http://www.keckobservatory.org/)
+- Gaia instrumentation - Blue and Red photometer for different wavelength bands - can be used as separate inputs and same procedure followed - https://en.wikipedia.org/wiki/Gaia_(spacecraft)#Scientific_instruments
+- Example between BP and RP correlating and observing, and how we can encode ts info and characteristics as encoding and cluster them.
+- Can do joint optical and infrared as well like Keck
+- We know Tabby's star is not aliens because it absorbs specific frequencies in infrared, meaning it is not opaque.

 # Similarity search
 - Reference Billion Scale Similarity Search